 Important Application Information

-Due to high demand, the GEDA accreditation process is currently three to four months.
-Please note price increases go into effect on July 1, 2019.
+Due to high demand, the GEDA accreditation process is currently four months.
+Please note price increases went into effect on July 1, 2019.

 Application due dates (cut-off) cycles: